Why Agile will never be a project management framework

 - In Agile, scope is the biggest variable.
 On many projects, regardless of product development method, this simply cannot be true.

-- In Scrum, only the Product Owner is accountable for the projects’ success – the team is not.
-Remarkable.
-Truly remarkable.
-In Scrum, for example, there is a refusal to accept accountability around development teams, stating: “transparency creates accountability”.
+- In Scrum, only the Product Owner is accountable for the projects’ success.
+In Scrum there is a refusal to accept any individual accountability apart from the Product Owner, stating: “transparency creates accountability”.
 Transparency is a great thing but teams without accountability are of very limited use.
 Also, accountability is not command-and-control and it can be generated in many positive ways.

 - Failure to accept or even use the words “manager” or “leader”.
 This is dogma of the most damaging kind.